Marianissimus/ordergame/README.md

 ```

 Lodash's 'isEqual' requires several files ('_isEqual', '_baseIsEqual') and does object type check and comparison, etc, too much code for such a simple check, even with tree shaking.

 I'll probably test stringify against array.join

+#TO DO:
+Add levels / level logic
+Offline mode: save, request when reconnected
+// done; Limit offline highscores to 10
+Time in mm:ss // see what's incoming first
+Autofocus on input / score name to save; works sometimes, not always
+// done Click ANYWHERE to start
+some more styling